Lightning-Universe/lightning-flash/docs/source/reference/semantic_segmentation.rst

         ├── F61-2.png
             ...

-Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.image.segmentation.data.PointCloudSegmentationData`.
+Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.image.segmentation.data.SemanticSegmentationData`.
-We select a pre-trained ``randlanet_PointCloud_kitti`` backbone for our :class:`~flash.image.segmentation.model.PointCloudSegmentation` task and fine-tune on the CARLA data.
+We select a pre-trained ``mobilenet_v3_large`` backbone with an ``fpn`` head to use for our :class:`~flash.image.segmentation.model.SemanticSegmentation` task and fine-tune on the CARLA data.
-We then use the trained :class:`~flash.image.segmentation.model.PointCloudSegmentation` for inference.
+We then use the trained :class:`~flash.image.segmentation.model.SemanticSegmentation` for inference.
 Finally, we save the model.
 Here's the full example: